AncientNLP/potnia/README.rst

       # Regularize text
       new_script_mapper("a-[•~]", regularize=True)

-This approach centralizes all configuration for a given script into a single YAML file, simplifying the process of adding new languages while maintaining Potnia's flexible and modular design.
+This approach centralizes all configuration for a given script into a single YAML file, simplifying the process of adding new scripts while maintaining Potnia's flexible and modular design.

 .. end-quickstart